 A Distributed Computing System (DCS) is a collection of autonomous computers interconnected through a communication network to achieve business functions.
-Technically, the computers do not share main memory so that the information cannot be transferred through global variables.
-The information (knowledge) between the computers is exchanged only through messages over a network.
+Technically, the computers do not share main memory so that the information cannot be computers is exchanged only through messages over a network.